 Although a \$15 minimum wage benefits workers of all racial, ethnic and gender categories, women and workers of color benefit the most.
-These workers are over-represented among those earning low wages,5 and have been among the most impacted by the pandemic.6 Hence, adopting a faster timeline to a \$15 minimum wage would not only benefit all underpaid workers in the state, but it would put Maryland on a faster path to greater racial and gender equity.
+These workers are over-represented among those earning low wages, and have been among the most impacted by the pandemic.
+Hence, adopting a faster timeline to a \$15 minimum wage would put Maryland on a faster path to greater racial and gender equity.

-In 2018, the Maryland Center on Economic Policy (MDCEP) estimated that the benefiting workers are:7
+In 2018, the Maryland Center on Economic Policy (MDCEP) estimated that workers benefiting from a \$15 minimum wage are: